knight-of-design/cuisine-a-la-toile-plugin/readme.txt

 Subscriber gallery.
 If they specify a recipe link, then we will show a button that will allow the user to see the recipe

 =Widget=
-Allows user to select number of posts to be displayed:
+Allows administrator to select number of posts to be displayed:
 1-6 posts
-Allows user to select ordering of posts to be displayed: ascending or descending
+Allows administrator to select ordering of posts to be displayed: ascending or descending

 = Shortcodes =